 Utilize Allied’s Tips for Packing the Laundry Room

-We hope that our laundry tips will provide you with great ideas and help as you prepare to pack your laundry room for your move.
+We hope that our laundry tips will provide you with great ideas and help as you prepare to pack your laundry room for your local or long distance move.
 If you would like additional tips for your kitchen or your laundry room, we will gladly assist you.
 Give us a call toll-free at 1-800-444-6787, and one of our moving experts will be happy to assist you!